telerik/kendo-ui-core/docs/styles-and-layout/themebuilder.md

 For the various ways to process the LESS output, refer to the [official LESS documentation](http://lesscss.org/#-client-side-usage).

 > **Important**

-> We introduced a new ThemeBuilder together with the `Kendo UI Q2 2015 release`.
-The new ThemeBuilder follows a notable CSS code overhaul, which made the themes more consistent and simpler to implement and to customize.
+>
-The new ThemeBuilder `does not provide an import functionality`.
-We decided to drop this feature as it cannot be implemented to be as good and flexible as we desired.
-Although it may not seem like the best option, we recommend recreating the custom themes after upgrading the Kendo UI version.
-This will ensure that the generated CSS code is clean and includes all styles required by the new widgets or features.
+> As of the Kendo UI Q2 2015 release Kendo UI introduced a new ThemeBuilder.
+It follows a notable CSS code overhaul, which made the themes more consistent and simpler to implement and to customize.
+The new ThemeBuilder _does not provide an import functionality_.
+Kendo UI decided to drop this feature because it cannot be implemented to be as good and flexible as desired.
+Although it may not seem like the best option, it is recommended to recreate the custom themes after upgrading the Kendo UI version.
+This ensures that the generated CSS code is clean and includes all styles required by the new widgets or features.

 ## Version Compatibility